Empowering Graph Representation Learning with Test-Time Graph Transformation: Methodology

-However, existing graph contrastive learning methods cannot be directly applied to our scenario, as they requires a parameterized projection head to map augmented representations to another latent space, which inevitably alters the model architecture.
-To address this issue, we propose a parameter-free surrogate loss.
+\textbf{Parameter-Free Surrogate Loss.} As one popular self-supervised paradigm, graph contrastive learning has achieved promising performance in various tasks~\citep{hassani2020contrastive,you2021graph,zhu2021graph}, which indicates that graph contrastive learning tasks are often highly correlated with downstream tasks.
+This property is desirable for guiding TTGT as suggested by Theorem~1.
+At its core lies the contrasting scheme, where the similarity between two augmented views from the same sample is maximized, while the similarity between views from two different samples is minimized.
+However, {the majority of} existing graph contrastive learning methods cannot be directly applied to our scenario, as {they often require} a parameterized projection head to map augmented representations to another latent space, which inevitably alters the model architecture.
+Thus, we design a parameter-free surrogate loss which removes the projection head.
 Specifically, we apply an augmentation function $\mathcal{A}(\cdot)$ on input graph $G$ and obtain an augmented graph $\mathcal{A}(G)$.
-The node representations obtained from the two graphs are denoted as $Z$ and $\hat{Z}$, respectively; ${\bf z}_i$ and $\hat{\bf z}_i$ stand for the $i$-th node representation taken from $Z$ and $\hat{Z}$, respectively.
-We adopt DropEdge~\citep{Rong2020DropEdge} as the augmentation function $\mathcal{A(\cdot)}$, and the hidden presentations ${\bf z}_i, \hat{{\bf z}}_i, \tilde{{\bf z}}_i$ are taken from the output of the second last layer of the pre-trained model.
-Essentially, we maximize the cosine similarity between original nodes and their augmented view while penalizing the similarity between the nodes and their negative samples:
+The node representations obtained from the two graphs are denoted as $Z$ and $\hat{Z}$, respectively; ${\bf z}_i$ and $\hat{\bf z}_i$ stand for the $i$-th node representation taken from them, respectively.
+We adopt DropEdge~\citep{Rong2020DropEdge} as the augmentation function $\mathcal{A(\cdot)}$, and the node representations are taken from the second last layer of the trained model.
+Essentially, we maximize the similarity between original nodes and their augmented view while penalizing the similarity between the nodes and their negative samples:

 where $\{\tilde{\bf z}_i|i=1,\ldots,N\}$ are the negative samples for corresponding nodes, which are generated by shuffling node features~\citep{velickovic2019deep}.
-In Eq.~(\ref{eq:contrast}), the first term encourages each node to be close while second term pushes each node away from the corresponding negative sample.
-Note that (1) $\mathcal{L}_s$ is parameter-free and does not require modification of the model architecture, or affect the pre-training process; (2) there could be other self-supervised signals for guiding the graph transformation, and we empirically compare them with the proposed surrogate loss in Appendix~\ref{sec:ssl}.
+In Eq.~(\ref{eq:contrast}), the first term encourages each node to be close while the second term pushes each node away from the corresponding negative sample.
+Note that (1) $\mathcal{L}_s$ is parameter-free and does not require modification of the model architecture, or affect the pre-training process; (2) there could be other self-supervised signals for guiding the graph transformation, and we empirically compare them with the contrastive loss in Appendix~\ref{sec:ssl}. {We also highlight that our unique contribution is not the loss in Eq.~(\ref{eq:contrast}) but the proposed TTGT framework as well as the theoretical and empirical insights on how to choose a suitable surrogate loss}.
 Furthermore, the algorithm of \method is provided in Appendix~\ref{appendix:algorithm}.